rflorenc/openshift-backup-infra/examples/README.md

 * we are adding a dummy database to the mysql pod.
 * we are leveraging openshift-velero-plugin and a custom restic-restore-helper image.

-The persistent case assumes the existence of the storageclass "example-nfs".

 Modify the PersistentVolumeClaim: spec.storageClassName appropriately at `mysql-persistent/mysql-persistent-template.yaml`.

 ## Create stateful mysql Deployment: